Fixed Point CORDIC

 Datapath

 The datapath of a system is a collection of the operations, registers and the connections between them.
-Since the system we are designing both have time-constrain considerations as well as area constraints, each of the $CE$’s will have dedictated hardware such that inputs and outputs can be run “continously”.
-From the schedule we can see that the datapath for $CE_0$ to $CE_9$ is identical.
+Since the system we are designing both have time-constrain considerations as well as area constraints, each of the $CE$’s will have dedicated hardware such that inputs and outputs can be run “continuously”.
+From the schedule, we can see that the datapath for $CE_0$ to $CE_9$ is identical.
 However our $CE_{10}$ does not share the same schedule and must therefore have a different datapath as there are more operations to consider.
 By using the schedule shown just before, we can implement the SDFG that we previously illustrated.
-The results is the datapath below.
+The results are the datapath below.

 Control Signals

 We cannot rely solely on the data path.
 Thus, as previously shown in the CDFG, we also need a control path.
-Signals from the control path is connected through to the datapath such that operations can be timed to the correct state.
-All generated control signals is shown in the table below.
+Signals from the control path are connected to the datapath such that operations can be timed to the correct state.
+All generated control signals are shown in the table below.

 RTL Design

 Having defined a datapath, ASM and a schedule, we can start thinking about implementing the algorithm in Register Transfer Level (RTL).
-We have chosen not to explore the actual implementations of adders and multipliers, which means we only use IP-blocks from the Quartus library.
-Multiplexers have been implemented as two different functional units with a different amount of input and control signal input size.
+We have chosen not to explore the actual implementations of adders and multipliers, which means we only use IP blocks from the Quartus library.
+Multiplexers have been implemented as two different functional units with different amounts of input and control signal input sizes.
 The RTL diagram can be seen in the figure below.

 The RTL follows the datapath closely and the only difference in the two diagrams is that control signals are also shown in the former.
-The bitshifter in each of the $CE$ elements need to know how many times to shift.
-Therefore a constant has been defined for each of the $CE$’s.
-This constant is hardcoded and is therefore not part of the control-flow.
-Now we need to put multiple $CE$’s together which can be seen in the RTL diagram below.
+The bit shifter in each of the $CE$ elements needs to know how many times to shift.
+Therefore a constant has been defined for each of the $CE$s.
+This constant is hard coded and is therefore not part of the control flow.
+Now we need to put multiple $CE$s together which can be seen in the RTL diagram below.

 Control Unit

-Control signals are implemented in a seperate block and can be seen in the figure below.
+Control signals are implemented in a separate block and can be seen in the figure below.